learn-co-curriculum/crafting-html-docs-readme/README.md

 the tags "affect how the content is rendered by the browser."

 We can also alter any number of attributes inside of the opening tags.
-For example, the `a` element which is used for links,  has an `href` attribute to determine the address of the link.
+For example, the `a` element, which is used for links, has an `href` attribute to specify the destination address of the link.
 If we wanted to link to www.flatironschool.com, we could do so as follows:

 ```html